Sana Biotechnology Inc. (SANA) Reveals an Earnings Mystery

 SANA’s Market Performance

-SANA stocks went down by -1.48% for the week, with a monthly drop of -48.78% and a quarterly performance of -64.36%.
-The volatility ratio for the week stands at 9.44% while the volatility levels for the past 30 days are set at 9.65% for Sana Biotechnology Inc..
-The simple moving average for the period of the last 20 days is -23.76% for SANA stocks with a simple moving average of -58.97% for the last 200 days.
+SANA stocks went down by -13.73% for the week, with a monthly drop of -40.25% and a quarterly performance of -65.17%, while its annual performance rate touched -81.10%.
+The volatility ratio for the week stands at 8.04% while the volatility levels for the past 30 days are set at 9.06% for Sana Biotechnology Inc..
+The simple moving average for the period of the last 20 days is -18.49% for SANA stocks with a simple moving average of -60.24% for the last 200 days.

 Analysts’ Opinion of SANA